-The next monthly meeting will be April 16th, (the committee takes December off) Swim teams are encouraged to have at least one member participate.
+The next monthly meeting will be July 16th at Hearther Fams, (the committee does not meet in Decemberf) Swim teams are encouraged to have at least one member participate.
 All Members are welcome to attend, The meeting is a conference call.
 If you would like to participate, please contact the PacMasters Administrator.

 Minutes are available on line.

 For swimmers who are traveling to Northern California and Nevada, check the Places to Swim page for information about workout times.